jorritfolmer/puppet-splunk/README.md

 ## Roadmap

-- Migrate config files into an app instead of using the `system` folder
-- Search head clustering: search head
-- Search head clustering: deployer
 - Distributed Management Console
 - Data Collection Node
 - Add defined type so multiple splunk instances can be deployed on a single system